aazmii/django/setting.up.project.md

-## Create a folder and the in vs code.
-Run following commands to create project
+## Create a virtual environment for project
 ```
 pip install pipenv
 ```